-NOTE 22 - COMPLIANCE
+NOTE 23 - COMPLIANCE

 Ohio Administrative Code, Section 117-2-03 (B), requires the School District to prepare its annual financial report in accordance with generally accepted accounting principles.
-However, the School District prepared its financial statements on a modified cash basis, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+However, the School District prepared its financial statements on a cash basis, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
 The accompanying financial statements omit assets, liabilities, net position/fund balances, and disclosures that, while material, cannot be determined at this time.
 The School District can be fined and various other administrative remedies may be taken against the School District.

-NOTE 23 - COVID-19
+NOTE 24 - COVID-19

 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
-Ohio's state of emergency ended in June, 2021 while the national state of emergency continues.
-During fiscal year 2022, the School District received COVID-19 funding.
-The financial impact of COVID-19 and the continuing recovery measures will impact subsequent periods of the School District.
-The impact on the School District's future operating costs, revenues, and additional recovery from funding, either federal or State, cannot be estimated.
+Ohio's state of emergency ended in June, 2021 while the national state of emergency ended in April, 2023.
+During fiscal year 2023, the School District received COVID-19 funding.
+The School District will continue to spend available COVID-19 funding consistent with the applicable program guidelines.